Codesee-io/docs-maps/docs/installation.md

 ## Installing CodeSee Maps
 1. Go to [https://app.codesee.io/maps](https://app.codesee.io/maps) to sign in.
 1. Select “Connect to GitHub,” then “Authorize Codesee-io” to add CodeSee to your account.
-1. Click “Add a new map.”
+1. Click “+ New Codebase Map”
-1. If you are the first person in your GitHub organization to create a map, you will need to install the GitHub action.
+1. If you are the first person in your GitHub organization to create a Map, you will need to install the GitHub action.
     1. Click “Install” then choose the appropriate organization.
     1. Click “Install & Authorize.”
 1. Select the repository you’d like to create a diagram of and click “Continue.”